-Graduates from this course have taken a wide variety of career paths including further research in epidemiology, parasite immunology, or joined field research programmes; international organisations concerned with health care delivery or disaster relief; or returned to academic or medical positions in developing country institutions.
+Graduates from this course have taken a wide variety of career paths including further research in epidemiology, parasite immunology; field research programmes or international organisations concerned with health care delivery in conflict settings or humanitarian crises; or returned to academic or medical positions in low- and middle-income countries.

 Terms 2 and 3

 Students take a total of five study modules, one from each timetable slot (Slot 1, Slot 2 etc.).
-Available modules are shown below.
-Not all modules will be available in any one year, and some modules can be taken only after consultation with the Course Director.
-Recognising that students have diverse backgrounds and experience, the Course Director is willing to consider requests to take any module within the School's portfolio, provided that this is appropriate for the student, and is acceptable to the Module Organiser.
-Students who wish to take the Diploma in Tropical Medicine & Hygiene exam are required to take Slot 1 and Slot 3 modules in Clinical Infectious Diseases.
+Recognising that students have diverse backgrounds and experience, the course director considers requests to take any module within the School's portfolio, provided that this is appropriate for the student.

 No work experience is required.